alexrobincrabbe/Boopball/README.md

 ### Fixed Bugs

-- There were several bugs related to mutliple instances of intervals being started.
-To handle these, I introduced boolean variables to be check whenever an interval is started if the last instance has already been closed.
+- There were several bugs related to multiple instances of intervals being started.
+To handle these, I introduced boolean variables to be checked whenever an interval is started if the last instance has already been closed

 # Future Improvements